 A port-wine stain (also known as nevus flammeus) is a type of vascular birthmark, and it occurs in approximately 3 children per 1,000 live births.
 These birthmarks derive their name from their wine-colored appearance.
-Port-wine stains produce a light pink, red, dark red, or violet discoloration of skin.
+Port-wine stains produce a light pink, red, dark red, or violet discoloration of the skin.
 Although they can develop anywhere on the body, they most commonly occur on the face, neck, and scalp.

 Causes of Port-Wine Stains

 Port-wine stains are vascular birthmarks, which means the condition is related to the skin’s blood vessels.
 The birthmark develops when chemical signals in tiny blood vessels don’t “turn off,” causing those blood vessels to get bigger.
 The extra blood turns the skin red.

 There are no known causes of port-wine stains – they affect males, females, and all racial groups equally.
 There also appears to be no hereditary predilection for the condition within families.
 Port-wine stains occur randomly, and there is no way to prevent them.
 There are no known risk factors, and they are generally harmless and painless.